 I love Indianapolis.
 Granted, I grew up there, but really it's a hidden, vibrant Midwestern gem - there's so much to do there, so many cultural activities to check out, wonderful places to eat, hip streets to stroll.
 In case you're traveling there, moved there recently, or live in the area but are looking for new things to do, I've put together a guide to my favorite zero waste-friendly activities and eateries in the area.

-+The Garden Table: One of my friends jokingly calls this eatery "The Vegetable Patch" - their menu is packed with fresh, seasonal items that are nutritionally packed but gloriously tasty.
+-The Garden Table: One of my friends jokingly calls this eatery "The Vegetable Patch" - their menu is packed with fresh, seasonal items that are nutritionally packed but gloriously tasty.
 It might be the cutest little spot in Indianapolis, and their cheery decor always puts me in a good mood - just what a breakfast should do, yes?
 (Side note: their juices come packaged in individual plastic bottles, so you may want to forego those).

-+And, a few other local favorites to visit: Bluebeard (cozy, upscale lunch and dinner), Metazoa (locally brewed craft beer, and they donate a portion of their profits to animal and wildlife organizations!), Milktooth (donuts and other breakfast offerings), Tulip Noir (healthy, flavorful food at this beautiful breakfast and lunch spot), and Yats (heavenly cajun food - be sure to bring our own utensils to skip the plastic!).
+-And, a few other local favorites to visit: Bluebeard (cozy, upscale lunch and dinner), Metazoa (locally brewed craft beer, and they donate a portion of their profits to animal and wildlife organizations!), Milktooth (donuts and other breakfast offerings), and Yats (heavenly cajun food - be sure to bring our own utensils to skip the plastic!).